dragmine149/EToH/README.md

 - Better way of showing which badges are obtainable and which are not.
 - Have towers sorted (locally) instead of relying on the server.
 - Fully functional offline mode

+## Cloning
+This section is for the random person who wants to make their own.
+Well, go ahead, all i request is credit.

+The main folder is `Scripts/Core`, this contains underlying classes where everything else is built uptop of.
+Without this, nothing works.

+Following that, `Script/ETOHBridge` exists for some more important functions which do rely on EToH data a tad bit.

+Lastly, `Scripts/ETOH` is where 90% of things related to EToH is stored.
+This also handles UI rendering due to it being customised FOR EToH.

+The scripts outside, in `Scripts` are either important for debugging, running the code, or every single other script.